camunda-community-hub/camunda-7-to-8-migration-example/README.md

 You should see some logs, but no errors.
 Afterwards you can find all instances you started in Camunda 7 earlier in Camunda 8, visible via Camunda Operate:

 ![Migrated instances in Camunda Operate](operate-migrated.png)

+Note that in a real migration scenario, you typically run the following order:

+1. Deploy the process model for migration (including the execution listener `migrator`)
+2. Run the Data Migrator
+3. Deploy a process model for production (removing the execution listener `migrator`)
+4. Send production traffic to the system

+In the above tutorial, your processes started with application might hang in the start event, if they have the execution listener `migrator` without the Data Migrator running.